Cooperative ISAC for LAE: Joint Trajectory Planning, Power allocation, and Dynamic Time Division: Proposed Solution

-With these concave surrogates established, we are now positioned to solve the trajectory optimization Problem (P4).
-We employ an alternating optimization strategy that decomposes the problem into two convex subproblems: one for updating the UAV trajectories $\{\mathbf q_k[n]\}$ (the $q$-step), and another for updating the epigraph variables $\{z_{m,k}[n]\}$ (the $z$-step).
+for the $z$-step, where $\underline{R}^{\mathrm{rad},(q)}(\cdot)$ and $\underline{R}^{\mathrm{rad},(z)}(\cdot)$ denote the SCA-based concave lower-bound surrogates of the radar MI with respect to the current block variable.
+These lower bounds are obtained by applying the same SCA principle used in the sensing-power subproblem: we keep the concave log term and linearize the concave interference-related log term at the current iterate, which yields a concave lower bound with respect to the active block variable.
+We then employ an alternating optimization strategy that decomposes the problem into two convex subproblems: one for updating the UAV trajectories $\{\mathbf q_k[n]\}$ (the $q$-step), and another for updating the epigraph variables $\{z_{m,k}[n]\}$ (the $z$-step).